 Transfer to Irkutsk and prepare for 3 days of train life.
 Depending on what time we arrive, there could be some time to explore Irkutsk.

-Once a boom town of exiles and gold merchants, Irkutsk suffered under the new regime that brought Russian architecture and communist propaganda to its streets.
+Once a boom town of exiles and gold merchants, Irkutsk suffered under the regime that brought Soviet architecture and communist propaganda to its streets.
 Fortunately, the sophisticated atmosphere it once offered is not totally lost and Irkutsk remains one of the most charming of Siberia's cities.
 Some parts of town are still lined with traditional houses and the old homes of liberal aristocrats exiled from Moscow early in the 19th century.

 The train stops roughly every 4-5 hours of travelling both at major cities in Siberia, and some smaller ones as well.
 Lists of stations where we will stop are available, along with time spent at each one.
 Major stops (15-40 min) are usually at Tayshet, Krasnoyarsk, Tyumen, Omsk, Novosibirsk, Yekaterinburg, Perm, Kirov, Nizhniy Novgorod, Vladimir and finally Moscow, where we disembark on Day 14.

 This final leg of the Trans-Siberian odyssey traverses Siberian oblasts and crosses the mighty borders of the Volga River, the Ural Mountains and the border between Asia and Europe.
 Sight cinematic forests and picturesque villages and a wealth of bird life.